-9. Viareggio, Tuscany
+5. Viareggio, Tuscany

 Situated in the north of Tuscany, near the hills where the marble for Michelangelo's "David" was quarried and only 15 minutes by train from Pisa and its leaning tower, the beachside resort town of Viareggio is no stranger to history and culture.
 Since 1873, Viareggio has hosted one of the biggest and best annual Carnival celebrations in Italy.
 At just under two miles long, its seaside promenade is lined with Art Nouveau buildings.
 Other architectural masterpieces in town include the Savoy Cinema, dating to 1925, and the 16th-century Matilda Tower, which harks back to Viareggio's early days as a defensive maritime outpost for the Republic of Lucca.